zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 The `DATEPART` function retrieves a specified element from `DATETIME` values.
 The return type is `INTEGER`.

+If [OQL v2](/refguide/oql-v2/) is enabled, additional data type validations apply to the arguments of `DATEPART`.
+See the corresponding [page](/refguide/oql-v2/#date-validations) for details.

 #### Syntax

 The syntax is as follows: